 - 10.1.
-Have systems in place to enable research to influence practice and service delivery on an ongoing basis to improve and enhance the quality of services. - 10.2.
-Develop plans to ensure research is supported during service redesign and informs the design of new models of service delivery based on outcomes from national, UK wide and international research. - 10.3.
+Have a commitment to open access publishing for research findings, including a commitment to ensure that researchers follow the open access policies of those funding their work, to ensure that research outcomes are freely available and encourage the use of research findings. - 10.2.
+Have systems in place to enable research from Wales, the UK and beyond to influence practice and service delivery on an ongoing basis to improve and enhance the quality of services. - 10.3.
+Develop plans to ensure research is supported during service redesign and informs the design of new models of service delivery based on outcomes from national, UK wide and international research. - 10.4.
 Work with Health and Care Research Wales to develop mechanisms for measuring the economic and societal value associated with research and its impact.